 16 + Summer after GCSEs

-Work experience does not need to be in an area that will be relevant to a future career.
+Find work experience.
+Anything is fine, although for insurance and health and safety reasons some organisations are not allowed to have anyone aged under 16 onsite.
+Work experience does not need to be in a field that will be relevant to a future career.
 We often recommend taking on some work experience in an area previously not considered or perhaps one where there is no interest as sometimes actually being in a workplace may alter any preconceptions.

 16+ First year sixth